October 2018: Pacific crossing & Japan

 Day 9~11 - Tokyo 東京 , Japan (10/23 ~ 10/25/2018, Tuesday ~ Thursday): Link to our photo

 We departed Kanazawa on a 10:56 Shinkansen and arrived in Ueno at 13:46.
-Our hotel was just across the street from the station's east entrance.
-Our room was ready as soon as we checked in!
+Our hotel (Mitsui Garden Hotel Ueno) was just across the street from JR Ueno station's east entrance.
+Our room was ready when we checked in!
 We were assigned room 1401, on the top floor with a view to the Ueno park.

-Our 5-day rail pass still had 2 days' validity left, so we used it one day to ride JR subway Yamanote line (the green-colored 山手線) to Shibuya (澀谷) and Yurakucho (有楽町).
+Our 5-day rail pass still had 2 days' validity left, so we used it one day to ride JR train Yamanote line (the green-colored 山手線) to Shibuya (澀谷) and Yurakucho (有楽町).
 On the last day we used the pass to ride Narita Express train to Narita airport.
-It was not a good usage of rail pass days to ride these small-expense trains, but our pass had already paid for itself and the last two days were just a bonus.
+It was not a good use of rail pass days to ride these inexpensive train rides, but our pass had already paid for itself and the last two days were just bonuses.

 The highlights of our 48 hours in Tokyo include:

-Vincent purchased Sony WH-1000XM3 Noise Cancellation Headphone specifically for the long flights and was very pleased with them.
+Vincent purchased a Sony WH-1000XM3 Noise Cancellation Headphone specifically for the long flights and was very pleased with it.

 Review of Mitsui Garden Hotel Ueno - We booked a 194 sq-ft high floor double

-and got assigned a room with a window facing the Ueno station.
+and got assigned a room on the 14th floor with windows facing the Ueno station.
 The space in the

 room was cleverly utilized; it had a large desk top and enough room to open two suitcases.
 The double bed was